zhouhao3/metal3-docs/design/automatic-network-configuration.md

 * User deletes the `Metal3Machine` CR.
-* CAPM3 calls the `deconfigureNetwork()` to find all the `Port` CR corresponding to the BMO network cards, and clear their `networkConfigurationRef`.
+* CAPM3 calls the `deconfigureNetwork()` to find all the `Port` CR corresponding to the BMO network cards, and clear their `portConfigurationRef`.
 * Port  controller starts to deconfigure the network by call device.DeConfigurePort().
 * BMO stage detects that the `Port` CR corresponding to all its own network cards are cleared after the configuration is completed and continues to